-- 60% Final Written Examination. - 40 Practical Assessment (Sample Assessed by a Moderator). - 10% Analysis of Performance (Controlled Assessment: Written Analysis Work).
+- 60% Final Written Examination. - 30% Practical Assessment (Sample Assessed by a Moderator). - 10% Non Examined Assessment (Controlled Courswork: Written Analysis Work).

 Three lessons are timetabled for each week - 2 theory, 1 practical.

 Pupils can be assessed in a wide range of sports but they must include one team activity, one individual activity and one more of either category.